peteroupc/MailLib/docs/PeterO.DataUtilities.md

 <b>Parameters:</b>

  * <i>str</i>: The parameter <i>str</i>
 is a text string.

  * <i>index</i>: Index of the current position into the string.

 <b>Return Value:</b>

 The Unicode code point at the previous position.
 Returns -1 if <i>index</i>
 is 0 or less, or is greater than the string's length.
-Returns the replacement character (U+FFFD) if the previous character is an unpaired surrogate code point.
-If the return value is 65536 (0x10000) or greater, the code point takes up two UTF-16 code units.
+Returns the eplacement character (U+FFFD) if the previous character is an unpaired urrogate code point.
+If the return value is 65536 (0x10000) or greater, he code point takes up two UTF-16 code units.

 <b>Exceptions:</b>

  * System.ArgumentNullException:
 The parameter <i>str</i>
 is null.

 <a id="CodePointBefore_string_int_int"></a>
 ### CodePointBefore